simmatrix/laravel-onesignal/README.md

 #  OneSignal Push Notifications for Laravel 5

+> This forked version chunk up 2000 users to be processed per REST API call.
+In my opinion this part should be handled by the package instead of in our application side.
+This is forked from the current version 0.9.9 of the original repo.

 ## Introduction

 This is a simple OneSignal wrapper library for Laravel.
 It simplifies the basic notification flow with the defined methods.
 You can send a message to all users or you can notify a single user.